MostTornBrain/Whitehall-Mystery/README.md

 # Whitehall Mystery Jack Automaton
 Attempt at creating a computer player for Jack for the board game Whitehall Mystery

 My board game group size is usually three people.
 We really enjoy Whitehall Mystery, but wanted to all play investigators for a change.
 Hence this project.
 My main goal was to allow human players to play against a computerized Jack, initially via text entry commands specifying move actions, looking for clues, and performing arrests.
-A more distant goal is to perform moves via a graphical interface.
+Support for placing the investigators and moving them via mouse has been implemented.

 NOTE: This requires the python [NetworkX](https://networkx.org/documentation/stable/index.html), [PyQt](https://wiki.python.org/moin/PyQt), and [pyqtree](https://pypi.org/project/Pyqtree/) libraries.